connormack/Car-Park-Finder/docs/testing.md

 - (UC1T2) verifies if choosing one of the areas (central area), to view the car parks in that area, result in the correct number of car parks displayed in the table(13).
 - (UC2T1) E2E test - testing the correct amount of car parks (57) displayed on the map.

+### UC3: Find nearest free of charge car park in Bristol.

 TODO: For each test described above, indicate the current status.
 Create a requirements traceability matrix to validate the completeness of the product.